 How High Will Mortgage Rates Go in 2023?

 Rates have trended slightly upward over the past month, as experts had predicted they would, but analysts predict a slight decline between now and the end of the year.
-In its August mortgage rate forecast, Fannie Mae predicted a 6.8% rate for the third quarter.
-It forecasts a drop to 6.7% in the fourth quarter, although that figure represents a slight upward adjustment from July’s forecast.
+In its September Housing Forecast, Fannie Mae predicted a 7.0% rate for the third quarter.
+It forecasts a climb to 7.1% in the fourth quarter, although that figure represents a slight upward adjustment from August’s forecast.

 Here are some factors that will affect rates in 2023.

 Inflation hit 40-year highs in 2022.
-However, it’s slowing, with the July consumer price index coming in at 3.2%, a slight increase from June.
+However, it’s slowing, with the September consumer price index coming in at 3.7%.
+That’s a slight increase from August.
+But a relatively large drop from the beginning of the year.
 Shelter is the primary category driving up prices, according to the Bureau of Labor Statistics.

 “While inflation doesn’t directly affect mortgage rates, it can indirectly cause mortgage rates to increase,” Amy Shunick, corporate financial controller at Bennett, told Rocket Mortgage.
 “Inflation is the devaluation of the dollar, which means that the purchasing power of your dollar decreases significantly as inflation increases.
 As inflation increases, so does the price of everything, including mortgage rates.”